SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Problem Definition

-\begin{definition}[\textbf{Intra-relatedness and Inter-relatedness}] If two columns $c^{i}_k, c^{i}_l$ are from the same data silo $S_i$ ($k \neq l$), and represent the same semantic type, we refer to their relationship as \emph{intra-related}; if two columns $c^{i}_l$ and $c^{j}_t$ ($i \neq j$) are located in different data silos, and represent the same semantic type, we refer to their relationship as \emph{inter-related}. \end{definition} Given a set of data silos $\mathcal{S}$, we refer to the set of all columns in $\mathcal{S}$ as $\mathcal{C}$.
+\begin{definition}[\textbf{Intra-relatedness and Inter-relatedness}] If two columns $c^{i}_k, c^{i}_l$ are from the same data silo $S_i$ ($k \neq l$), and represent the same semantic type, we refer to their relationship as \emph{intra-related}; if two columns $c^{i}_l$ and $c^{j}_t$ ($i \neq j$) are located in different data silos, and represent the same semantic type, we refer to their relationship as \emph{inter-related}. \end{definition}

+Intra- and inter-related columns refer to three different notions of matches: \emph{i}) columns that share exact value overlaps and draw values from the same domain, i.e., they are \emph{equi-joinable}, \emph{ii}) columns that share semantically equivalent values of different formats and belong to the same domain, i.e., they are \emph{fuzzily-joinable}, and \emph{iii}) columns that do not share any kind of value overlaps but store instances from the same domain, i.e., they are \emph{unionable}.

+Given a set of data silos $\mathcal{S}$, we refer to the set of all columns in $\mathcal{S}$ as $\mathcal{C}$.
 For example, in Figure \ref{fig:silos} we have $\mathcal{S}=$ \{\emph{Insurance, Banking, Public District Data} \}, and the total number of columns $|C|$ is 21.
 In this work, we assume that the intra-relatedness in each data silo is known, which is common in organizations as discussed in Section~\ref{sec:intro}.

-\begin{problem}[\textbf{Data silo federation}] Consider a set of data silos $\mathcal{S}$, and the intra-relatedness relationships in each data silo $S_i \in \mathcal{S}$ are known.
-The problem of \emph{data silo federation}, is to capture the potential inter-relatedness relationships among the table columns that belong to different silos.
-More specifically, the challenge is to design a function $r$, whose output indicates inter-relatedness between data silos.
-Given a pair of columns from different silos $(c^{i}_l, c^{j}_t)$ ($i \neq j$), $r: \mathcal{C} \times \mathcal{C} \rightarrow \{0, 1\}$, where
+\para{The Problem of Matching Across Data Silos} Consider a set of data silos $\mathcal{S}$, and that the intra-relatedness relationships in each data silo $S_i \in \mathcal{S}$ are known.
+The problem of \emph{matching across data silos}, is to capture the potential inter-relatedness relationships among the table columns belonging to different silos.